samgermain/create-animation-from-svgs/README.md

 # Limitations

-Currently this only produces looping animations
+- Currently this only produces looping animations
+- Isn't perfect, is a bit buggy with some animations